SteveWhiteCopywrites/Sports_Journalism/README.md

 [ACT.Community](https://act.community/), formerly Athlete Career Transition, supports professional athletes as they transition from elite sport into new careers.
 Following weekly consultation and collaboration with ACT heads and [Ouma](https://www.ouma.co.uk/) creative marketing team, I produced around 35 blogs and ghostwritten thought-leadership articles for senior ACT team members.
 Content published on LinkedIn and the ACT website in partnership with [Ouma](https://www.ouma.co.uk/).

 I wrote social media copy to support delivery of blogs, as well as further ACT deliverables, including copy for job vacancies, athlete opportunities, announcements, and success stories.
-Publishing of these items was handled by [Ouma](https://www.ouma.co.uk/).
+Publishing by [Ouma](https://www.ouma.co.uk/).

 ### Blog: What can we learn from athletes' career transitions?